bartzilla/multithread-tasks-main/README.md

 # 🚀 MultithreadTasks

-A Spring Boot backend that demonstrates multithread orchestration, asynchronous execution, progress tracking, cancellation, file generation, and scheduled cleanup.
+A Spring Boot backend that explores how multithreading works in Java.
+It creates multithread tasks that execute in parallel to illustrate asynchronous execution.

+Users can execute parallel tasks of different types, track their progress, chceck their status, cancel them, schedule cleanup of legacy tasks.

 ## ✨ What This App Does